 ADD ATTAINMENT COLUMNS

-This section allows you to select the term you want to report on and how you wish to view attainment.
+This section allows you to select the subjects and term you want to report on and how you wish to view attainment.

 Levels/bands - The average level, band or grade achieved by the cohort.